flushingtech/Votte_Backend/README.md

 It's also used to apply changes to the database, also known as "migrations".

 - Update `src/db/schemas/` to make changes to the db, then,
+- `npm run db:generate` to generate SQL needed for the migrations.
+If custom SQL is needed for a migration, use `npm run db:generate:custom` and add the SQL to the generate file.
-- `npm run db` to apply changes to the database.
+- `npm run db:migrate` to apply changes to the database

-- `npm run db-studio` to launch a UI for managing the database.
+Run `npm run db:studio` to launch a UI for managing the database.

 ### Frontend